Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model

-The properties of periodically driven systems are often described in terms of an effective Floquet Hamiltonian, which is static and can be derived from high-frequency expansions or time-dependent Schrieffer-Wolff transformations \cite{Goldman2014,Bukov2015b,Mikami2016,Bukov2016b}.
-However, these expansions are only useful if there exists a hierarchy of energy scales which makes it possible to neglect higher order terms.
-Furthermore, a realistic description of a Floquet-engineered state must take into account the possibly non-thermal energy distribution in the system as well as the switch-on procedure and the continuous energy absorption from the periodic drive \cite{Bukov2015b,Eckstein2017,Singh2018,Mori2018,Moessner2017}.
-In experiments, unwanted excitation processes are induced by the driving \cite{Weinberg2015,Strater2016,Reitter2017,Lellouch2017,Nager2018,Boulier2018} or by fluctuations of static parameters \cite{McKay2011}.
-In addition, because of the limited information on the nature of the driven states, it is desirable to benchmark the observations in regimes where no effective description or analog static system exists \cite{Lignier2007,Zenesini2009,Messer2018, Goerg2018}.
-A theoretical formalism which captures the full time evolution is the nonequilibrium dynamical mean field theory (DMFT) \cite{Georges1996,Freericks2006,Aoki2014}.
-This method has been used to study a broad range of nonequilibrium set-ups in single-band \cite{Aoki2014} and multi-band \cite{Strand2017} Hubbard models, and to interpret pump-probe experiments on correlated solids at a qualitative level \cite{Ligges2018}.
-However, there have been very limited attempts to assess the accuracy of this method for the nonequilibrium dynamics in the realistic case of finite-dimensional lattices \cite{Tsuji2014}.
+Effective Floquet Hamiltonians can be derived from high-frequency expansions or time-dependent Schrieffer-Wolff transformations \cite{Goldman2014,Bukov2015b,Mikami2016,Bukov2016b}.
+It is expected that these effective models describe the dynamics and thermodynamics of the many-body system under certain conditions.
+Nevertheless, the real Floquet-engineered state may be characterized by non-thermal energy distributions induced by switch-on procedures or energy absorption from the periodic drive \cite{Bukov2015b,Eckstein2017,Singh2018,Mori2018,Moessner2017,Herrmann2018} and higher order corrections.
+We use ultracold fermions in a brick wall lattice to avoid unwanted excitation processes induced by the driving \cite{Messer2018} that otherwise lead to heating of the interacting system \cite{Weinberg2015,Strater2016,Reitter2017,Lellouch2017,Nager2018,Boulier2018}.
+A theoretical formalism which captures the full time evolution is nonequilibrium DMFT \cite{Georges1996,Freericks2006,Aoki2014}.
+This method has been used to study a broad range of nonequilibrium setups in single-band \cite{Aoki2014} and multi-band \cite{Strand2017} Hubbard models, and to interpret pump-probe experiments on correlated solids at a qualitative level \cite{Ligges2018}.
+However, there have been only few attempts to test the accuracy of this method for the nonequilibrium dynamics in finite-dimensional lattices \cite{Tsuji2014} and there has so far been no ab-initio comparison to experiments.